AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/report-usage/view-report-usage.md

    You must have Edit access to Reports in your access level to build a report.
    For more information about access to reports, see the article [Grant access to reports, dashboards, and calendars](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-reports-dashboards-calendars.md).

-## Filter a report list by usage information
+## Filter a report list by usage information {#filter-a-report-list-by-usage-information}

 1. Go to the **Reporting** area in the Global Navigation Bar.
 1. Select the **Reports** tab.<![CDATA[     ]]>